-CCM has six standing committees that help drive our association’s actions and policies on various issues.
+CCM has five standing committees that help drive our association’s actions and policies on various issues.
 Committees are responsible for addressing the issues in its area of expertise and providing a recommended course of action to staff and the Board of Directors.

 Legislative and Political Action Committee

 CCM awards three scholarships annually to students pursuing an education and career in an agricultural related field.
 The Scholarship Committee meets twice per year to review candidates and select scholarship recipients.
 Members with a background in education are especially valuable on this committee.
-Contact Lauren Droogh, Program Coordinator.
+Contact Lauren Peltzer, Program Coordinator.